mouseless-eth/Listing-Sniping-Bot/README.md

 This repo explores this idea by showing an implementation of a bot that snipes **specific** tokens as soon as they are listed.
 This bot works under the assumption that **the name of the token to snipe is known before launch.**

-If there is enough public interest in the token during launch day, the bot has the potential to be profitable.
+If there is enough public interest in the token during launch day, the bot has potential to be profitable.

 ## Technolody Stack & Tools
 - Javascript (bot & testing scripts)